 - System Health Services provide the capability to programmatically get at system limit information.
 Are you near the system limits for files or jobs or journals (or many other limits)?
 How do you know?
 System health services can help you answer that question.

-– System temporary storage (SYSTMPSTG) service provides a programmatic interface to identify where the temporary storage allocations have been made.
-(This is 7.2 only.)
+- System temporary storage (SYSTMPSTG) service provides a programmatic interface to identify where the temporary storage allocations have been made.
+(This is only for 7.2 and later.)

 I plan to write a few more blogs where I will explore some of these IBM i services in greater detail.

-For documentation, DB2 for i Services on IBM i developerWorkshas the latest information on what is available.
+For documentation, IBM i Services on the IBM i Technology Updates page has the latest information on what services are available on which releases and the PTF levels required.
 IBM has been delivering more and more services each year, so you probably want to watch this space when future announcements are made.
-The IBM i 7.2 Knowledge Center is where you can find the formal documentation on IBM i Services, but it may lag slightly behind the developerWorks site with regards to the latest information.
+The IBM i Knowledge Center is where you can find the formal documentation on IBM i Services, but it may lag slightly behind the developerWorks site with regards to the latest information.

 Give some of these new services a try – it’s another tool in your toolbox for better managing your i.